GreatCowBASIC/Help/output/md/lcd_overview.md

 <span class="strong">**Connection Modes:**</span>

 The table below shows the connection modes.
-These modes support the connection to the LCD using differting methods.
+These modes support the connection to the LCD using differing methods.

 <div class="informaltable">